Eliza-Diggins/Pisces/docs/source/reference/index.rst

 These guides give an overview of the physics that goes into particular models.

 .. toctree::
+    :titlesonly:

     ./models/galaxy_clusters

 Mathematics
 +++++++++++

-These guides give an overview of the mathematical details that are relevant for this software.
+These documents give an overview of the mathematical details that are relevant for this software.

 .. toctree::
     :titlesonly:

-    ./geometry_theory
+    ./geometry/geometry_overview
+    ./geometry/poisson_equation